 2010-11: Jarvinen was one of the few players to remain with TPS following the championship season as most of the club's top players received big contract offers elsewhere.
 As a result TPS slipped to 13th place in the 14-team league – missing the SM-Liiga playoffs.
 Jarvinen contributed a career-high 11 points (4 goals, 7 assists) and was second on the team with 85 penalty minutes in 50 games.
 His minus-four plus/minus was one of the better marks on a team that won just 20 games and narrowly edged Pelicans to avoid the relegation playoffs.

 Jarvinen has optimum size for an NHL defenseman.
-What will be his biggest challenge is to develop the mobility, speed and strength to compete at the professional level.
+His biggest challenge will be developing the mobility, speed, and strength to compete at the professional level.
 A team leader who has captained Finnish junior teams in the past, Jarvinen is a steady, no frills defenseman whose best assets are his positioning and ability to move the puck out of his end or take away shooting and passing lanes.
 Despite his size and strength, Jarvinen is not particularly intimidating, preferring a more disciplined style of play.
 He is more of a cerebral player who provides consistency without the flash of some of the more offensive-minded European defenders.